loborover/AutoReport/Original.md

     Dim AAA As New Painter: Set AAA.DrawingWorksheet = ws Dim i As Long
     AAA.DeleteShapes ': Exit Sub
-    Const StartRow As Long = 3
+    Const startRow As Long = 3
     Const Gap As Long = 3

-    Dim A As Long, b As Long, c As Long, d As Long
+    Dim a As Long, b As Long, c As Long, d As Long
     Dim innerString As String, OuterString As String, BASD As Shape Dim SubTexts As New Collection: SubTexts.Add "ABCD"